djjudas21/photodb-perl/docs/CONCEPTS.md

 * projector
 * teleconverter

+All of the above "special" accessories can be added to the database with `photodb accessory <accessory>`.

 Types of general accessory with no special properties could include cases or straps.
 General accessories can be associated with cameras or lenses, or neither.
+Add new general accessories with `photodb accessory add` and add new categories of general accessories with `photodb accessory category`.